Regene27/IMS_Java/README.md

 ### 3. Polymorphism

+In this case, we use toString method to obtain a string representation of an object.
+When we override the toString method in a class, we provide a custom implementation of how the object should be represented as a string.

 ```java
     public String toString() {
         return "Username: " + this.username + "\nRole: " + this.role + "\nName: " + this.name;